xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 **"What if I'm not technical?"**
 Data Native apps should feel *simpler*.
 Folders are intuitive.
 It's today's model — sync conflicts, export formats, migration wizards — that's complicated.

----

-## The Precedent

-We've seen this shift before.

-"Cloud-native" wasn't just about running code on AWS.
-It was a mental model flip: the cloud became the environment, servers became disposable.

-Data Native is the same inversion — but personal.
-Your files are the environment.
-Apps are just interfaces.

----

-## What's Next

-If you're building in this space — or thinking about it — I'd love to hear from you.

-The future of personal software will be built by people who understand: the best way to serve users is to respect that their data was never ours to own.